AryamanIIT20/Medical_Image_Analysis_Term_Project/README.md

 ### Data preparation
 #### Masks
 Binary masks were available for the CT images.
-For the mutli-organ segmentation of MR images <br>
+For the multi-organ segmentation of MR images <br>
 the binary masks for each organ were stacked channel wise to create one-hot encodings <br>
 These were then converted to a single channel mask with integer labels.<br>
 Approximate pixel ranges for labels are: <br>